Smana/workshop_kubernetes_2021/docs/01_local_kubernetes.md

 Metrics-server is running at https://0.0.0.0:43903/api/v1/namespaces/kube-system/services/https:metrics-server:/proxy
 ```

 ## kubectl plugins

 It is really easy to extend the capabilities of he `kubectl` CLI.
 Here is a basic "hello-world" example:

-Write a dumb script, just ensure that it starts with `kubectl-` and put it in your path
+Write a dumb script, just ensure its name is prefixed with `kubectl-` and put it in your `PATH`

 ```console
 $ cat > kubectl-helloworld<<EOF